Candice Hopkins & Raven Chacon

-Two of Apapacho’s January residents were Candice Hopkins, curator, writer and citizen of Carcross/Tagish First Nation & Raven Chacon, artist and composer from Fort Defiance, Navajo Nation.
+Two of Apapacho’s December 2024-January 2025 residents were Candice Hopkins, curator, writer and citizen of Carcross/Tagish First Nation & Raven Chacon, artist and composer from Fort Defiance, Navajo Nation.
 After a period of not traveling to Mexico City, they spent their time focused on reconnecting with curators, artists and friends at the time to rediscovering the cultural wealth and heritage the city offers.

 Candice Hopkins (she/her) serves as Forge Project‘s executive director and chief curator, working with contemporary Indigenous artists to shape one of the preeminent collections of Native art in the country.